Petah Tikva: Economy

+As well as general hi-tech firms, Petah Tikva has developed a position as a base for many communications firms.
+As such, the headquarters of the Bezeq company is located in the Kiryat Matalon industrial zone as are those of the 012 Smile Telecom.
+The headquarters of Tadiran Telecom are in the Ramat Siv industrial zone.
+Arutz Sheva, the right wing Religious Zionist Israeli media network, operates an internet radio studio in Petah Tikva, where Arutz Sheva internet TV is located as well as the printing press for its B'Sheva newspaper.
+The Israeli secret service, Shin Bet, has an interrogation facility in Petah Tikva.

+Culture

-Petah Tikva's Independence Park includes a zoo at its northeastern edge, the Museum of Man and Nature, a memorial to the victims of the 1921 Arab riots, an archaeological display, Yad Labanim soldiers memorial, a local history museum, a Holocaust museum and the Petah Tikva Museum of Art.
+Petah Tikva's Independence Park includes a zoo at its northeastern edge, the Museum of Man and Nature, a memorial to the victims of the 1921 Jaffa riots, an archaeological display, Yad Labanim soldiers' memorial, a local history museum, a Holocaust museum and the Petah Tikva Museum of Art.

 Sports

 The main stadium in Petah Tikva is the 11,500-seat HaMoshava Stadium.
 Petah Tikva has two football teams – Hapoel Petah Tikva and Maccabi Petah Tikva.
 The local baseball team, the Petach Tikva Pioneers, played in the inaugural 2007 season of the Israel Baseball League.
 The league folded the following year.
-In 2014, Hapoel Petah Tikva's women's football team recruited five Arab-Israeli women to play on the team.
+In 2014, Hapoel Petah Tikva's women's football team recruited five Israeli Arab women to play on the team.
 One of them is now a team captain.

 Archaeology

-In November–December 2006 and May 2007, a salvage excavation was conducted at Khirbat Mulabbis, east of Moshe Sneh Street in Petah Tikva on behalf of the Israel Antiquities Authority.
+In November–December 2006 and May 2007, a salvage excavation was conducted at Tel Mulabbis, east of Moshe Sneh Street in Petah Tikva on behalf of the Israel Antiquities Authority.
 Four main strata (I–IV) were identified, dating to the Byzantine period (fourth–seventh centuries CE; Stratum IV), Early Islamic period (eighth–tenth centuries CE; Stratum III), Crusader period (twelfth–thirteenth centuries CE; Stratum II) and Ottoman period (Stratum I).